mtadakuma/Proyecto_Data_Warehouse_Sprint4/README.md

 # Proyecto Data Warehouse :rocket:
 Proyecto Data Warehouse para carrera Full Stack Web Developer de Acamica.
+You can also find a live version here https://data-warehouse-tadakuma.netlify.app/

 ## Description
 The Data Warehouse in this project has been designed for a marketing company to store and manage